vitelabs/vite-wiki/docs/vep/vep-4.md

 created: 2018-9-1
 ---

-# VEP 4: QR code specification
+# VEP 4: QR Code Specification

 This spec mainly refers to [EIP-681](https://eips.ethereum.org/EIPS/eip-681) and stays maximum consistency with that of Ethereum.
 ***